Alex-Syvitski/Win11-SecCheck-PowerShell/README.md

 18. Scheduled Tasks Analysis: Reviews scheduled tasks with high-level privileges.
 19. Secure Boot Status: Verifies if Secure Boot is enabled.
 20. Active Network Connections: Reviews all active network connections.
+21. Startup Applications: List all startup applications.
+22. Scheduled Tasks: List any scheduled tasks that have run at least once.

 Requirements
 •	Windows PowerShell 5.1 or higher